Rete algorithm: Removal of WMEs and WME lists

 When a WME is retracted from working memory, it must be removed from every alpha memory in which it is stored.
 In addition, WME lists that contain the WME must be removed from beta memories, and activated production instances for these WME lists must be de-activated and removed from the agenda.
 Several implementation variations exist, including tree-based and rematch-based removal.
 Memory indexing may be used in some cases to optimise removal.

 Handling ORed conditions

 When defining productions in a rule set, it is common to allow conditions to be grouped using an OR connective.
 In many production systems, this is handled by interpreting a single production containing multiple ORed patterns as the equivalent of multiple productions.
 The resulting Rete network contains sets of terminal nodes which, together, represent single productions.
 This approach disallows any form of short-circuiting of the ORed conditions.
 It can also, in some cases, lead to duplicate production instances being activated on the agenda where the same set of WMEs match multiple internal productions.
 Some engines provide agenda de-duplication in order to handle this issue.

 Diagram

-The following diagram illustrates the basic Rete topography, and shows the associations between different node types and memories.
+The following diagram illustrates the basic Rete topology, and shows the associations between different node types and memories.